-For the rigorous probabilistic approach to geologic indicator kriging (not Quick method), the probability for each material is computed for each cell center of your grid.
+- Nearest Neighbor is a quick method that merely finds the nearest lithology sample interval among all of your data and assigns that material.
+It is very fast, but generally should not be used for your final work. - Kriging provides the rigorous probabilistic approach to geologic indicator kriging.
+The probability for each material is computed for each cell center of your grid.
 The material with the highest probability is assigned to the cell.
 All of the individual material probabilities are provided as additional cell data components.
 This will allow you to identify regions where the material assignment is somewhat ambiguous.
 Needless to say, this approach is much slower (especially with many materials), but often yields superior results and interesting insights.